 How to Test an eCommerce Website

-eCommerce website testing checks the software’s interface, specification, and functionality for errors.
-It allows you to ensure that your platform works correctly and can perform the necessary functions for which it was created.
-With proper and systematic testing, you can be sure that your software product is liked by users and can compete with it.
+eCommerce website testing is a set of software testing activities that check the eCommerce software’s user experience, specification, and functionality for errors.
+It allows you to ensure that your platform works correctly and meets all the requirements that were outlined at the business analysis and development stages.
+With proper and systematic testing, you can be sure that your software product is liked by users and can successfully outshine the competitors.

 Functional testing